 - Shoulder pain is the third most common cause of musculoskeletal consultation in primary care.

 - 1% of adults with new shoulder pain consult their GP each year.

 - Self-reported prevalence of shoulder pain is between 16% and 26%.

 - Physical factors related to occupation including repetitive movements and exposure to vibration from machine tools.

 - Psychosocial factors related to work may also be risk factors for shoulder pain, including stress, job pressure, social support and job satisfaction.
-However, in a systematic review, the associations were weak.

 - Athletes whose sports involve overhead activities, or high-impact contact sports, are prone to shoulder pain.

 - Occupations particularly prone to shoulder pain syndromes include: cashiers, garment makers, bricklayers/construction workers, pneumatic tool operators, welders, meat/food-processing workers, hairdressers, plasterers, painters and decorators, assembly/production line workers, and workers using keyboards for long periods - eg, IT, secretarial.

 Patients presenting in primary care often have a combination of different shoulder problems.

 - Intrinsic shoulder pain: